 Get Ready for More Adventures at The Esmeralda

 After an exhilarating day at Sliding Rock, North Carolina, we invite you to stay at The Esmeralda Inn and Restaurant.
 Our Chimney Rock bed & breakfast is surrounded by incredible hiking trails, beautiful waterfalls, and endless places to explore.
-Lake Lure, and Chimney Rock State Park, are just minutes away, and our property boasts an excellent array of amenities, including an outdoor whirlpool spa, restaurant, and park!
+Lake Lure, and Chimney Rock State Park, are just minutes away, and our property boasts an excellent array of amenities, including our onsite restaurant, and park!
 Each of our rooms and cabins features top-notch amenities and is designed with your ultimate comfort in mind.
 No matter which of our accommodations you choose, we guarantee that your stay will be one for the books!

 Check our availability and book your stay today.
 We can’t wait to hear about your time exploring the Western North Carolina Mountains!